Disclaimer: I own nothing. Everything belongs to Tolkien.

 Erestor walked down the dark hallway, his fair face containing no expression and his step with purpose as it always was as thunder rumbled quietly around him to accompany the sound of the light rain hitting the windows.
 Though this time, he realized, he was walking with a somber step.

 Lady Celebrían had sailed.
-The news had hit him hard since it had been unexpected, and he was close to Elrond and his family.
-Now that one of them was gone, there was a feeling of emptiness left in his heart.
+The news had hit him hard since it had been unexpected, and he had grown to be a part of Elrond's family over the many years he had served as his chief advisor.
+Now that one of them was no longer among them, there was a feeling of emptiness left behind in his heart.

 He had hardly seen Elrond for two days, ever since his wife had left for Valinor.
 The times he had, he was consumed by grief and hardly spoke a word.
 He could not imagine how the Elf lord felt since his own sorrow was trivial compared to his.
 Elrond had done all he could to heal Celebrían after Elladan and Elrohir rescued their mother from the Orcs that had taken and tortured her, but after he had given his own soul and heart for her recovery, she had still sailed a year after the incident.
-It had not been enough.
-He was deeply concerned for his lord and friend, but Glorfindel refused to leave his side.
+It had not been enough to take away the torment she had suffered, though he knew it was something Elrond would have taken from her and onto himself had he been able to.
+He was deeply concerned for his lord and friend, but Glorfindel had refused to leave his side.
 The lord of Imladris was in capable hands.
-He would have stayed with Elrond as well, but there were things that needed to be done in his stead.
+He would have stayed with Elrond as well, but there were things that needed to be done in his stead throughout Imladris.
 He also knew he was needed elsewhere.

 Though he had watched them grow into mature warriors over the many years, the chief advisor was instantly reminded of the two small Elflings who had come to his room to seek comfort from the storm that had frightened them.
 They had left their rooms more often than Elrond had over the past couple of days, and though they openly tried to appear as though their mother's sailing had not affected them as much as it truly did, here they were in front of him, vulnerable and in search of that same comfort.